Haguruma Munich

 Munich, the capital of Bavaria, is the place to be for good japanese cuisine and real Sushi very thin, we agree with many sushi lovers and Japanese chefs.
 And not because there is so much good competition - but unfortunately a lot of bad.

-Among the restaurants we can generally recommend is Haguruma in Munich's Gärtnerplatz district.
-Here's our take on it.
+One of the restaurants we can generally recommend is Haguruma in Munich's Gärtnerplatz district.
+Here's our take on this small Japanese pub.

 Haguruma - Iazakya in the Gärtnerplatz district

-Parallel to the Isar near Frauenhoferstrasse, where one of the two Sushi Zen used to be, the small Japanese restaurant Haguruma (cogwheel) is hidden.
+Parallel to the Isar River near Frauenhoferstrasse, where one of the two Sushi Zen is where the small Japanese restaurant Haguruma (cogwheel) is hidden.

 Today (as of August 2022), Haguruma is run by the cute Japanese chef Yuzo Hirata, who also worked for us on a temporary basis for a short time, then got some inspiration at the Mizu Sushi Bar in the Hotel Bachmair and now runs Haguruma himself.